WaterFutures/EPyT-Flow/docs/tut.intro.rst

-Also, there exist two different types of demand models that can be used for simulating the hydraulics: Demand-driven analysis (DDA) and a pressure-driven analysis (PDA) -- note that EPyT-Flow uses pressure-driven analysis (PDA) as a default.
+Also, there exist two different types of demand models that can be used for simulating the hydraulics: Demand-driven analysis (DDA) and a pressure-driven analysis (PDA) -- note that pressure-driven analysis (PDA) is more robust in extreme situations but requires specifying additiona parameters such as the minimum pressure and the pressure exponent.

 The units of measurement are set globally and are either in *US customary* or *SI metric*.
 The units are set by settings the flow units -- more details can be found in the